-These Mexican Hot Chocolate Cookies are super chocolaty, made with cinnamon and chili powder for a little Mexican twist and topped with mini marshmallows!
+These Mexican Hot Chocolate Cookies are thick, rich, and chocolaty, and made with a hint of cinnamon and chili powder for a subtle spicy flavor.
+They’re extremely easy to make and perfect for enjoying during the holidays.

 - 1 cup all-purpose flour

 - mini marshmallows*, for topping, optional (see notes)